OSLC/developing-oslc-applications/_harp/eclipse_lyo/eclipse-lyo.md

 Eclipse Lyo promotes the use of Linked Data principles and the [OSLC](http://docs.oasis-open.org/oslc-core/oslc-core/v3.0/oslc-core-v3.0-part1-overview.html) (Open Services for Lifecycle Collaboration) standard for publishing lifecycle data, to enable the interoperability of heterogeneous products, services, and other distributed network resources.

+Below are the main active components of the Eclipse Lyo projects.

+See [Sample applications and code](/sample-applications-and-code.html) for example applications that are based on Eclipse Lyo.

 # <a name="oslc4j-sdk"></a>OSLC4J SDK

 Lyo’s central component is the OSLC4J SDK (Software Development Kit) that helps build REST-based servers and clients, compliant with the OSLC standard.